sumeet13gupta/hotel/README.md

 # hotel

-A simple gui desktop app for storing customer data into a text file using java swing and awt .
+A simple gui based desktop app for storing customer data into a text file using java swing and awt .